The Incarnation of Christ

-The Bible simply affirms the fact that Christ was both divine (John 1:1) and human (v.14).
-He is divine in the total sense of the word; He is also human in the same sense, except that He “knew no sin” (2 Cor.
-5:21).
-The Bible repeatedly and definitely proclaims this basic truth (Luke 1:35; Rom.
-1:3; 8:3; Gal.
-4:4; Phil.
-2:6–8; Col. 2:9; etc).
+Regarding the incarnation and the nature of Christ, the Bible simply affirms the fact that Christ was both divine (John 1:1) and human (verse 14).
+He is divine in the total sense of the word; He is also human in the same sense, except that He “knew no sin” (2 Corinthians 5:21).
+The Bible repeatedly and definitely proclaims this basic truth (Luke 1:35; Romans 1:3; 8:3; Galatians 4:4; Colossians 2:9; etc).
+Though Christ was initially “being in the form of God, did not consider it [a]robbery to be equal with God, but made Himself of no reputation, taking the form of a bondservant, and coming in the likeness of men.
+And being found in appearance as a man, He humbled Himself and became obedient to the point of death, even the death of the cross” (Philippians 2:6–8).

-The Son One with the Father
+The Son One With the Father

-In Him was “all the fullness of the Godhead bodily” (Col. 2:9); nevertheless, “in all things it behoved him to be made like unto his brethren” (Heb.
-2:17).
+In Him was “all the fullness of the Godhead bodily” (Colossians 2:9); nevertheless, “in all things it behoved him to be made like unto his brethren” (Hebrews 2:17).
 From the days of eternity, Jesus Christ was One with the Father but He stepped down from the throne of the universe and came to earth so that He might live among us and make us acquainted with His holy character.

 In His service,